ivadomed/ivadomed/docs/source/one_class_segmentation_2d_unet.rst

     ivadomed path/to/config/file.json

-The main parameters of the model will be displayed in the  terminal, followed by the loss value on training and validation sets at every epoch.
+The main parameters of the training scheme and model will be displayed in the  terminal, followed by the loss value on training and validation sets at every epoch.
 To know more about the meaning of each parameter, go to :doc:`configuration_file`.
 The value of the loss should decrease during the training.

 .. code-block:: console